brotherhoodMonk/gyan/rct.md

 props-
 props are shorthand for properties. props allow us to pass custom data to the coomponent.
-Props enables us to create Stateless components which are dumb UI component.
+Props enables us to create Stateless components which are dumb UI component or preseentational component.
 One of the most important features of props is that they can be passed by a parent component to its child components props are fixed throughout its lifecycle.